 Regular bathing removes dander buildup, which means fewer allergens for those who are prone to dog allergies.

-If you are looking to add a poodle to your family, make sure the parents are tested for the most common genetic issues with poodles, including Addison’s disease and gastric dilatation-volvulus (torsion).
+If you’re looking to add a poodle to your family, make sure the parents are tested for the most common genetic health issues with poodles, including Addison’s disease, sebaceous adenitis, progressive retinal atrophy, and gastric dilatation-volvulus (torsion).

 Hyper- and hypothyroidism and tracheal collapse can appear in some breeding lines, as well as some more common issues in large breed dogs such as cancer and hip dysplasia.

 If a real poodle isn’t enough, and you want everything with a poodle on it, check out our list of poodle-themed gifts (it’s OK; you can also buy for a friend).